BOARD OF DIRECTORS

 Len is Professor/Program Director of Environmental Studies, focusing on conservation biology, environmental law and policy, land-use, and ecosystem management.
 His interests in the field of conservation biology currently include the effects of transportation corridors on wildlife connectivity and the effects of human population on biodiversity.
 He is also interested in policy issues related to transboundary protected area establishment and management and the development of ecological integrity indicators.

-Chris joined Calgary Parks in 1998.
+Chris Manderson is a biologist with over 20 years of experience in urban ecosystem planning and management.
 He is currently leading the Urban Conservation group in Calgary Parks, which is responsible for urban ecosystem management, including planning and policy, natural area management, integrated pest management and habitat restoration.

 During his time at the City of Calgary, Chris has worked in a number of roles related to environmental planning and management including the development of a number of municipal wetland policy, biodiversity strategy and a framework for the conservation of environmentally significant lands through municipal development.